AlanTeoYueYang/PPI-Network-Analysis/README.md

 The rationale for doing so is to understand potential molecular links between the two diseases, allowing for better understanding of the two diseases and consequently, more efficient treatment of one/both diseases.

 ## Download data and setting up
-Download the full links and aliases files from STRING database https://string-db.org/cgi/download.pl
+Download the full links and aliases files from STRING database https://string-db.org/cgi/download.pl and choose the species accordingly

-The current latest version of the files are:
+The current latest version of the files for Homo Sapiens are:

-- protein.links.full.v11.0.txt.gz
+- 9606.protein.links.full.v11.0.txt.gz
-- protein.aliases.v11.0.txt.gz
+- 9606.protein.aliases.v11.0.txt.gz

 Then extract out the files into text files